Day 6: Cinches

 Creating a cinch is a technique to add solidity to a structure.
 The principle is to insert the rope in a gap between two columns and catch a rope on the other side.
 It can prevent the structure from rotating or sliding, making it harder to escape, and is great to make things tighter.
 It is often referred to with the Japanese term: kannuki 閂 (かんぬき).

-You can transform a single column tie tied around two limbs into a two column tie by adding a cinch.
+You can transform a single column tie tied around two limbs into a double column tie by adding a cinch.

 The same principle can be applied with frictions.